 If you’re over pumpkin spice already, let the unutilized flavor of butternut squash take over for the remainder of this fall.
 If you need a recipe for Thanksgiving, Friendsgiving, or any other fall get-together, these butternut squash ravioli are perfect!
 This recipe’s origin is from Mantova, in the Lombardia region located in northern Italy, and dates back to the Renaissance.
 It’s a brilliant mix of a sweet, nutty flavor paired with a savory butter and sage sauce.

 Now that I’ve got your mouth watering for these fall flavors, let’s get started with the butternut squash ravioli alla Mantovana!
-This recipe serves about 12.
+This butternut squash ravioli recipe serves about twelve people.

 Ingredients for Filling:

 - 2.5 lbs of mashed butternut squash (acorn squash can be substituted)

 - 3.5 oz of crumbled amaretti cookies

 - 1/4 Teaspoon of Nutmeg

 - Preheat oven to 350 degrees F (175 degrees C).

 - Cut the squash in half symmetrically and remove the seeds.